 - None of these therapies is a cure-all.
 Each person’s journey with Parkinson’s is unique, and so is his or her experience with pain.
 Thus, everyone’s treatment plan will be unique.

 I’m in pain, but I don’t want to take carbidopa/levodopa yet because my doctor says it will only work for five years.
 Any advice?

 It is true that as time passes and your disease progresses, you will have to take higher doses to replace the dopamine your body can no longer produce.
 However, the rate of dopamine loss is different for everyone.
-What your doctor may be telling you is that after taking carbidopa/levodopa for some time, you may begin to experience side effects like dyskinesia.
+What your doctor may be telling you is that after taking A medication used together with levodopa to enhance its effects.
+When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./levodopa for some time, you may begin to experience side effects like dyskinesia.
 It is important to understand that while you may experience this unwanted side effect, for example, you still benefit from the carbidopa/levodopa.
-If you believe your pain is Parkinson’s-related, and you have already tried other medications and complementary therapies without relief, it is probably time to try carbidopa/levodopa.
+If you believe your pain is Parkinson’s-related, and you have already tried other medications and Therapies that you use in addition to your medications (not to replace them); examples include nutritional supplements, acupuncture and massage. without relief, it is probably time to try carbidopa/levodopa.